e-finance-frankfurt/server-user/user-manual/README.md

 #### 2.4.3&nbsp; Read-only storage

-> While every user has to sign an non-disclosure agreement (NDA), refer to the [server-data](...) repository to see whether you may use a particular dataset from this drive.
+> While every user has to sign a non-disclosure agreement (NDA), refer to the [server-data](...) repository to see whether you may use a particular dataset from this drive.

 (optional) Usually, you will want to work with some kind of market data.
 The `read_only` storage is read-only, meaning that you may always read from this drive, but you do *not* have write permission (do *not* try to delete data).